• Skip to primary navigation

 Share the Love!

 Before you chow down, be sure to take some pics of your handiwork!
-If you Instagram it, be sure to tag me - @BeyondFlourBlog - or post it to My Facebook Page - so I can cheer you on!
+If you post it to Bluesky, be sure to tag us - @CelebrationGen.
+We're also on Pinterest, so you can save all your favourite recipes to a board!

 Also, be sure to subscribe to my free email newsletter, so you never miss out on any of my nonsense.
-Well, the published nonsense, anyway!

-Finally, if you love this recipe, please consider leaving a star rating and a comment!
+Finally, if you love this recipe, please consider leaving a star rating and a comment, and/or sharing the link on social media!

 A bowl of Gluten-free pasta salad in a white bowl.
 Spiral noodles are shown lightly coated in a thin red sauce, with pepperoni, artichokes, black olives, cheese, and parsley visible.